netgen-layouts/layouts-sylius/INSTALL.md

 to configure Netgen Layouts with your main layout template, so the fallback keeps working as it should.

-Add the following to your `app/config/config.yml` file to configure the layout and specify the default design for block and layout templates:
+Add the following to your `app/config/config.yml` file to configure the layout:

 ```
 netgen_layouts:
     pagelayout: '@MyShop/layout.html.twig'
-    design: sylius
 ```

 ## Activate ESI and fragments support